BarisKal/ProgrammingAssignment3/CodeBook.md

 # Code Book
-The [tidy dataset](https://github.com/BarisKal/ProgrammingAssignment3/blob/master/tidydata.txt) 68 columns and 180 rows.
+The [tidy dataset](https://github.com/BarisKal/ProgrammingAssignment3/blob/master/tidydata.txt) has 68 columns and 180 rows.
 Each row has averaged variables for each subject and each activity.
 This code book summarizes the resulting data fields in [tidydata.txt](https://github.com/BarisKal/ProgrammingAssignment3/blob/master/tidydata.txt)

 ## Performed actions on data set
 0. Datastes were downloaded an unzipped in the working directory.